 When loc_rcvr_status indicates OK, then the PCS Synchronization process accepts data-units via the PMA_UNITDATA.indication primitive.
 It attains frame and block synchronization based on the PMA training frames and conveys received blocks to the PCS Receive process when PHY Control is in PCS_TEST or PCS_DATA state.
 The PCS Synchronization process sets the block_lock flag to indicate whether the PCS has obtained synchronization.
 The PMA training frame includes a refresh header (see 202.3.5).
 It also includes training payload which has an Infofield, inserted in the N_infth bit of the training payload (see 202.3.5.3).
 When the PCS Synchronization process is synchronized to this pattern, block_lock is asserted.

+[Note to Editor: In the top left of the first dashed line box from “2.5/5 Gb/s path” to “1/2.5/5 Gb/s path”]

 Frame and block synchronization

-When operating in the data mode, MultiG+100MBASE-T1/V1, 100M+2.5GBASE-T1/V1, 100M+5GBASE-T1/V1 PHYs receiving PCS shall form a PAM2 stream from the PMA_UNITDATA.indication primitive by concatenating requests in order from rx_PAM2_0 to rx_PAM2_1023 (see Figure 202–10 for LS_RX or Figure 202–11 for HS_RX).
+When operating in the data mode, MultiG+100MBASE-T1/V1, 100M+1GBASE-T1/V1, 100M+2.5GBASE-T1/V1, 100M+5GBASE-T1/V1 PHYs receiving PCS shall form a PAM2 stream from the PMA_UNITDATA.indication primitive by concatenating requests in order from rx_PAM2_0 to rx_PAM2_1023 (see Figure 202–10 for LS_RX or Figure 202–11 for HS_RX).
 The 100M+10GBASE-T1/V1 receiving PCS shall form a PAM4 stream from PMA_UNITDATA.indication primitive by concatenating requests in order from rx_PAM4_0 to rx_PAM4_511 (see Figure 202–10).